jaiden-stipp/Mecanum-Wheel-Car-Project/README.md

 # Mecanum Wheel Car Simulator
 > A simple text-based simulator for a four-wheeled mecanum-drive car.
-This repository contains a small C++ simulator that models motor control, turning, and a 2D text-map visualization.
-It's intended for experimenting with movement logic and simple scripted demos.
+This project was created as a final for TCES 203 by Jaiden Stipp

 ## Features

-- Simulated `Car` composed of four `Motor` objects
+- Simulated `Car` composed of four `Motor` objects (Motor objects can be implemented to run on Raspberry Pi commands later)
 - Direction-aware movement and turns (FORWARD / BACKWARD / LEFT / RIGHT)
 - Text-based 2D map visualization showing car position and orientation
-- Simple `Camera` capture stub that prints the car's facing direction
+- Simple `Camera` capture that prints the car's facing direction (Can be implemented with real camera Later)
 - Interactive menu and a built-in demo sequence

 ## Repository layout